 1. Must have a real profile photo – It’s ok to have bf/gf in the background, not a sci-fi character, or text graphics.
 Having a celebrity pic shows one’s obsession or insecurity.

 3. Must be able to express themselves through post blogs – Can be grammatically wrong (I do have these) or have spelling mistakes (ditto).
-What’s important is to be able to express themselves in an interesting way without being too offensive through gossips, deceit and other controversies.
+What’s important is to be able to express themselves in an interesting way without being too offensive through gossip, deceit, and other controversies.

-4. Must not be attention-grabber – Exercise the proper use of bulletins, blogs and not deceive people to get attention.
-To me photos are the real attention grabbers.
-The most despicable ones ones are people asking for testimonials to sweeten their profile and artificially appear they are goody goody guys out there who deserve more friends with those Name1, Name2, Name3 and so on profiles.
+4. Must not be attention-grabber – Exercise the proper use of bulletins, and blogs and not deceive people to get attention.
+To me, photos are the real attention grabbers.
+The most despicable ones are people asking for testimonials to sweeten their profile and artificially appear they are goody-goody guys out there who deserve more friends with those Name1, Name2, Name3, and so on profiles.

-5. Must produce clean layout of profile – The advent of Myspace layouts have disrupted the web usability.
+5. Must produce a clean layout of the profile – The advent of Myspace layouts has disrupted web usability.
 Music playing even without me turning it on.
 Contrasting colors.
-Mouse pointers bigger than the real mouse (yes, the mammal).
+Mouse pointers are bigger than the real mouse (yes, the mammal).
 Crazy font sizes.
 Just plain stupid to me.

 If it was easy to add (someone messaged me and immediately asked if I

 could add her even if I do not know her yet), should it be easier to